How to make a farewell primary school magazine easier, more fun and more beautiful?

 If you have several moments of different creations in the school months, you can add them all together as one print run.
 This will increase the print run discount by steps, thus reducing the cost per piece.

 Payment is easy via the webshop in the makerspace.
 Sometimes it is easier to pay by invoice.
 In that case, please send a message to our Service.

-Orders for Farewell Group 8 magazines are usually made at the same time.
+Orders for Farewell primary school magazines are usually made at the same time.
 If you want to exclude any risk of delay, we recommend ordering two weeks in advance.
 Although we normally only need one to two production days.